 Use smaller dishes.
 Portions will look bigger and you'll eat less when you use small bowls or plates.

 Dish up in the kitchen.
 To minimize the temptation of second and third helpings, serve food on individual plates, instead of putting the serving dishes on the table.

 Divide food from large packages into smaller containers.
-The larger the package, the more people tend to eat without realizing it.
+The larger the package of potato chips, for example, the more people tend to eat without realizing it.